 The Revocable Living Trust is both a life-planning and death-planning document.
 It allows for probate avoidance, one of its greatest benefits, but also provides for asset management if you become disabled.
 This Trust allows for asset management while at the same time providing flexibility for the changes in your life as time progresses.

 One of the biggest benefits is the ability to maximize your estate tax savings.
 This Trust allows the owner to maximize his/her estate tax credit which, for a married couple, thereby reduces estate taxes paid at the death of the spouse.

 Unlike an Irrevocable Trust, the Revocable Trust can be changed at any time.
 The assets can be put in or taken out at any time by the Grantor.
 The downside is that the Grantor still "owns" the assets which makes them reachable for Medicaid and creditor purposes.
 The Trust will take title to many of your assets, including bank accounts, life insurance, brokerage accounts, CD's, and real estate.
 It can also be the beneficiary of life insurance and even IRAs or other qualified assets.

 As a tool to reduce post-death costs, the Revocable Trust will avoid probate and the cost and delay caused by the court system.
-It will allow for a quick, efficient transfer of your assets to the trust.
+It will allow for a quick, efficient transfer of your assets to your benefits.